 APP Merge Repair Cnt

-the HBMM Reset Threshold was exceeded and therefore, the number of
+HBMM Reset Threshold was exceeded and therefore, the number of times

-times the bitmaps were reset.
-(The threshhold is set by the
+the bitmaps were reset.
+(The threshold is set by the RESET_THRESHOLD

-RESET_THRESHOLD keyword in the /POLICY qualifier.)
-For more
+keyword in the /POLICY qualifier.)
+For more information, see the

 Indicates to the shadowing driver the site location of the specified